Certain exact many-body results for Hubbard model ground states testable in small quantum dot arrays: Example of holes filling higher energy states

 This result becomes even more striking when considering the wavefunction of the lowest-energy antiferromagnetic state $\ket{\Psi_{1/2}}$.
 Specifically, we consider the product states of single particle eigenstates.
 These product states, which we denote by $\ket{\phi_i}$ are not necessarily eigenstates themselves, and in general the eigenstates of the system will be linear combinations of the $\ket{\phi_i}$.
 However, it is often assumed (for example, in Hund's rule) that the ground state is simply the lowest-energy of these product states, and that electrons fill the single-particle states one at a time in order of increasing energy, with perhaps some small correction from interaction effects.
 However, for this specific configuration, this assumption breaks down entirely.
 In Fig. \ref{fig:eoverlap}, we plot the energy of each of the product states $\ket{\phi_i}$ versus their overlap with $\Psi_{1/2}$.
 We find that $\ket{\Psi_{1/2}}$ has an overlap of exactly 0 with the lowest energy product state $\ket{1_\ua1_\da2_\ua}$ (here we have notated the single-hole eigenstates from 1 to 6 in order of increasing energy).
 Instead, the lowest-energy antiferromagnetic state has a large overlap with the `excited' state $\ket{1_\ua2_\ua2_\da}$ as follows, with the rest of the wavefunction being comprised of higher energy states:

 The fact that the overlap with $\ket{1_\ua1_\da2_\ua}$ is exactly 0 is due to the $K_4$ symmetry of the Hamiltonian ($H$ is unchanged by $\pi$ rotations about the $x$, $y$, and $z$ axes).
 The states $\ket{1_\ua1_\da2_\ua}$ and $\ket{1_\ua2_\ua2_\da}$ fall under different symmetry classes, and thus eigenstates of $H$ will not mix these two states.
 What is surprising is that the system prefers the higher energy of these two states $\ket{1_\ua2_\ua2_\da}$, as this completely contradicts the naive assumption that the system will attempt to fill the lowest-energy single particle states first, only mixing with higher-energy states to eliminate terms corresponding to doubly occupied lattice sites.
 In this case, the system actually prefers to start with a slightly higher-energy state because it makes the cancellation of doubly-occupied lattice site terms easier.
-Again, this is a subtle and highly nontrivial correlation effect which cannot be captured in terms of any simple general rules based on single particle physics.
+While the symmetry of can account for the fact that many of the $\ket{\phi_i}$ states have zero overlap with $\ket{\Psi_{1/2}}$, we find no simple explanation for why the lowest-energy $\ket{\phi_i}$ state does not have the same symmetry class as $\ket{\Psi_{1/2}}$.
+For nearly every other cluster this size, the lowest-energy $\ket{\phi_i}$ state has a large overlap with the multi-particle ground state.
+This example is exceptional because it shows that Hund's rule cannot always be relied upon to gain an understanding of the properties of the multiparticle ground state.
+This is a subtle and highly nontrivial correlation effect which cannot be captured in terms of any simple general rules based on single particle physics.